Quality Fuel Tank & Gas Station Construction

 At Guardian we adhere to the following guidelines

 Guardian Construction Company team members are fully trained and maintain the highest standards of professionalism in conduct, appearance, and craftsmanship.
 Crew members are certified on the latest fueling equipment systems.
 All crew leaders are tenured employees with years of experience installing and removing fueling systems.

 We make it first and we make it last!
 Guardian has an energetic safety program headed up by our Corporate Safety Director and Branch Safety Directors at each of our locations.
 Our employees observe some of the toughest safety standards in the industry.
 Many of our installations and service personnel have taken the 40-Hour Hazardous Waste Operations and Emergency Response (HAZWOPER) training in accordance with 29 CFR1910.120.
 We are also a drug-free workplace.

-Guardian conducts pre-construction meetings for all construction jobs to minimize the chances of misinterpretation and miscommunication.
+Guardian conducts pre-construction meetings for all gas station construction jobs to minimize the chances of misinterpretation and miscommunication.
 We request that all parties be present to review the scope of work, the schedule, equipment, coordination of sub-contractors, to ensure we are delivering exactly what you need, on budget and on time.

 Guardian includes a post-installation inspection for most projects.
 This valuable quality control procedure is generally performed two weeks after completion of the project to verify that everything is still operating properly and your staff understands how to use the equipment properly and how to correct any problems.

 Guardian takes pride in protecting our customers.
 In addition to the generous general liability insurance coverage, Guardian carries pollution insurance as well.